gearboxxsv/UASChecklist/README.md

 # TOOLSET
 The ROOT file, openapi.json, for all documentation and checklists contains a set of links to other topic or safety focused content, like a PDF version of a checklist, peer reviewed and approved by the UAST.
 Use of these tools is without warranty and we provide this information as-is for use.

+# INTERESTED IN ACCIDENT REPORTING?
  > Reporting directly to NASA ASRS is available using the Advanced link below.

-### INTERESTED IN ACCIDENT REPORTING?

 [Learn About UAST Anonymous Reporting & Data Use](https://github.com/gearboxxsv/OPENASRS)